AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 <hr>

 **Note**: We say variables contain values.
 This is an important distinction to make.
-Variables aren't the values themselves; they aree containers for values.
+Variables aren't the values themselves; they are containers for values.
 You can think of them being like little cardboard boxes that you can store things in.

 <hr>